Flaronix/gd-speak/README.md

-# Overview
+# GD Speak

-`gd-speak` is a GDExtension that acts as a bridge between Godot and the `espeak-ng` library.
+GD Speak is a GDExtension that acts as a bridge between Godot and the `espeak-ng` library.
 It handles speech synthesis and delivers audio data to Godot in a format that can played directly from memory.

 ## Changes from Original Repository